What are the Alcázar Seville gardens?

 The Alcázar Seville gardens are the palace’s lush, sprawling backyard—an oasis of fountains, pavilions, and exotic plants spread across seven hectares.
 Your Alcázar Seville tickets include access to these gardens, offering a peaceful escape from the bustling city outside.
+Further, if you’ve watched Game of Thrones, you might recognize the gardens of the city of Dorne—those scenes were shot in the Alcázar Seville gardens.

 Book Alcázar Seville Tickets